harmnot/pokexmon/README.md

 ### for mobile

-you can see this pics, if you want to see our pokemons, just click the orange menu burger above and click pokemons, and then you can choose pokemons what you want then scroll down and see the button called **Catch this** you can catch them and see what happen , after you successfully catch them save them to your email and name them.
+you can see the pics below, if you want to see all our pokemons, just click the top orange menu burger for mobile view and click pokemons, and then you select pokemons what you want then scroll down and see the button called **Catch this** you can catch them and see what happen , after you successfully capture them, save them to your email and name them.

 <img width="151" alt="Screen Shot 2019-09-04 at 21 58 40" src="https://user-images.githubusercontent.com/54632215/64267125-06d5dd80-cf60-11e9-9852-44d114e3b06c.png">